The first major survey of Guyanese-British artist Donald Locke (1930-2010).

 Free entry, please consider making a donation

-This exhibition is on the First Floor
+This exhibition is on the First and Second Floor

 Information on Ikon Gallery’s accessibility is available here